TCVM Food Recipe for Mid-Stage Dog Cushing’s Disease

 • A tongue that is pale to red, dry to wet.

-What is Qi-Yin Deficiency in Mid-Stage Dog Cushing’s Disease?
+What Is Qi-Yin Deficiency in Mid-Stage Dog Cushing’s Disease?

 For easier understanding, we categorize dogs suffering from mid-stage Cushing’s disease in the TCVM pattern of Qi-Yin Deficiency.